Suspect Arrested After Fatally Assaulting Man He Shared Room With at Long Beach Hospital: Police

 Reginald Daniel Panthier, 37, was originally arrested on suspicion of attempted murder, but officials are working to amend his charges after victim Francisco Sanchez-Reyes of Long Beach died from his injuries Sunday, Long Beach police said in a news release.

 The attack occurred around 12:30 p.m. on Jan.
-31. Police are not naming the hospital the men were being treated at due to patient confidentiality.
+31 at the College Medical Center on Pacific Avenue.
 Officers who responded to the hospital were told Sanchez-Reyes suffered major injuries to his upper torso after his roommate assaulted him.

 Sanchez-Reyes was taken to another hospital in critical condition.
 Coroner’s officials are now working to determine his official cause of death.

 Panthier was booked Jan.
 31 on suspicion of attempted murder, assault with a deadly weapon that is not a firearm and producing great bodily harm against an elder.
-Authorities have not said what weapon was used.
-A motive behind the attack is unknown.
+However, detectives don’t believe an actual weapon was used, said Jennifer De Prez, a public information officer for Long Beach police.

+The motive remains under investigation, and it’s unknown whether any sort of argument led up to the attack, De Prez said.

 Los Angeles County prosecutors charged Panthier last Tuesday with assault with a deadly weapon and producing great bodily harm, and detectives plan to discuss amending the charges with the District Attorney’s Office this week.